21-Days/play/README.md

 # StoryScript Docs

+WARNING, DOCS NOT UPDATED!
-The main Documentation for StoryScript is located at: http://21days.RGTN.ml/StoryScript.html
+(The main Documentation for StoryScript is located at: http://21days.RGTN.ml/StoryScript.html)

 QuickLinks: